 This program traditionally takes 8-9 semesters to complete.
 Students are enrolled in didactic courses for all semesters of the program and begin clinical internships in their geographical location during & after the third semester in the program.
 Students typically acquire their clinical hours in 4-6 clinical internships at a minimum of three different clinical sites.
-Distance Education students in the joint program with the University of Alaska and Arizona State University do their clinical work with the UAA and ASU respectively.
+Distance Education students in the joint program with the University of Alaska do their clinical work with the University of Alaska - Anchorage.
 These students would delete CSDI 6229 from this course schedule and would follow a 12 credit clinical schedule monitored by UAA or ASU.

+Sample Curriculum

-Sample Curriculum Fall 1 st year Spring 1 st year Summer 1 st year CSDI 6100 Language Disorders CSDI 6108 Artic/ Phonology Disorders CSDI 6320 Methods in SLP I CSDI 6101 Language and Learning Disabilities CSDI 6110 Brain, Language & Aphasia CSDI 6321 Methods in SLP II CSDI 6103 Research Design CSDI 6229 DE Clinical Internship Fall 2 nd year Spring 2 nd year Summer 2 nd year CSDI 6104 Voice Disorders CSDI 6200 Multicultural Communication Disorders CSDI 6229 DE Clinical Internship CSDI 6113 Linguistic/ Cognitive Disorder CSDI 6114 Dysphagia CSDI 6229 DE Clinical Internship CSDI 6111 Infant Toddler (elective) CSDI 6109 Motor Speech Disorders CSDI 6229 DE Clinical Internship CSDI 6117 Aug/Alt Comm (elective) Fall 3 rd year Spring 3 rd year Summer 3 rd year (if needed) CSDI 6112 Cranio Facial Anomalies & Alaryngeal Rehabilitation CSDI 6106 Stuttering CSDI 6901 Professional Issues CSDI 6229 DE Clinical Internship CSDI 6229 DE Clinical Internship CSDI 6229 DE Clinical Internship
+Fall 1 st year Spring 1 st year Summer 1 st year CSDI 6100 Language Disorders CSDI 6108 Articulation/ Phonology Disorders CSDI 6320 Methods in SLP I CSDI 6101 Language & Learning Disabilities CSDI 6110 Brain, Language & Aphasia CSDI 6321 Methods in SLP II CSDI 6103 Research Design CSDI 6229 DE Clinical Internship Fall 2 nd year Spring 2 nd year Summer 2 nd year CSDI 6104 Voice Disorders CSDI 6200 Multicultural Communication Disorders CSDI 6229 DE Clinical Internship CSDI 6113 Linguistic/Cognitive Disorders CSDI 6114 Dysphagia CSDI 6229 DE Clinical Internship CSDI Elective CSDI 6229 DE Clinical Internship CSDI Elective Fall 3 rd year Spring 3 rd year Summer 31 year (if needed) CSDI 6112 Craniofacial Anomalies & Alaryngeal Rehabilitation CSDI 6106 Stuttering CSDI 6109 Motor Speech Disorders CSDI 6901 Professional issues CSDI 6229 DE Clinical Internship CSDI 6229 DE Clinical Internship CSDI 6229 DE Clinical Internship

-UAA & ASU joint program students - eliminate CSDI 6229 from this schedule; you will have clinics at UAA or ASU.
+Alaskan & Arizona students - eliminate CSDI 6229 from this schedule; you will have clinics at University of Alaska - Anchorage or Arizona State University.

-ECU DE students: You should not attempt to work full-time during this program as you are expected to be available for clinical internships beginning in your third semester.
-If you are not available to complete internship requirements of the program, you may be terminated from the program.
+ECU DE students: You should not attempt to work full-time during this program as you are expected to have at least 2 full days Monday - Friday for clinic beginning in your third semester.
+If you are unable to arrange two full days for clinic, you may not be allowed to enroll in CSDI 6229 until arrangements are made for 2 full days at a site.
+If this does not occur for 2 semesters, you will be terminated from the program.
 Exceptions are made in medical and other emergency situations but must be documented in writing and approved by the Director of Master's Education.